SCHMIDT'S RED-TAILED MONKEY

 Behavior and Lifestyle

-Red-tailed monkeys are diurnal and arboreal, although adults will often descend to the forest floor to forage for fallen fruit.
+Red-tailed monkeys are diurnal (active during daylight hours) and arboreal (tree-dwelling), although adults will often descend to the forest floor to forage for fallen fruit.

 Activity budgets show that these monkeys spend about 30% of their time foraging, 35% resting and socializing, and 35% traveling.